cdktf/cdktf-provider-docker/docs/image.csharp.md

 - *Type:* string

 Set the name of the buildx builder to use.

-If not set or empty, the legacy builder will be used.
+If not set, the legacy builder is used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kreuzwerker/docker/3.5.0/docs/resources/image#builder Image#builder}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kreuzwerker/docker/3.6.0/docs/resources/image#builder Image#builder}

 ---